Ethiopia's Tigray crisis: PM Abiy calls on citizens to take up arms against rebels

 His comments coincided with the rebels reportedly capturing the strategic towns of Dessie and Kombolcha in Amhara state, just over 300km (186 miles) north of the capital, Addis Ababa.

 In a tweet on Monday, the Ethiopian government said the rebels "summarily executed more than 100 youth residents" in the Kombolcha area.
-The TPLF has not commented.
+The TPLF has not commented and there has been no confirmation of the killings.

 It has been difficult to verify claims made by both sides in the conflict because communications have been restricted.